 Should I export everything or self-consume first?

 Always self-consume first.
-Even on a strong flat SEG rate (around 15p/kWh) you’re still earning less than the ~27p/kWh you’d pay to import the same unit.
-Your battery and your timing should prioritise covering home consumption, then export the surplus.
-On Octopus Agile, Predbat handles this optimisation automatically.
+Even on a strong 15p flat rate you earn less than the roughly 26p/kWh it costs to import the same unit under the July–September 2026 price cap.
+Cover home consumption first, then export the surplus.
+On Octopus Agile, Predbat handles that ordering automatically.

 Related reading